 Biography

 Seamus Murphy is a documentary photographer and filmmaker.
-Regardless of medium or subject, he strives in his work for intimacy and a poetic realism.
-As a photographer he has won seven World Press Photo awards, two for portraits, for his work in Afghanistan, Gaza, Lebanon, Sierra Leone, Peru, UK and Ireland.
+Regardless of medium or subject, he strives for intimacy and a poetic realism.
+As a photographer he has won seven World Press Photo awards for his work in Afghanistan, Gaza, Lebanon, Sierra Leone, Peru, UK and Ireland.
 He undertakes long-term documentary projects and has been published and exhibited widely.
-He is in the collections of The Getty Museum, Imperial War Museum and FRAC, Auvergne, France.
+He is in the collections of The Getty Museum, Imperial War Museum, National Gallery of Ireland, and FRAC, Auvergne, France.

 I Am The Beggar of the World (Farrar Straus Giroux.
 2014) is a rare glimpse into the lives of Afghan women through their own anonymous Landay poetry.